spatie/typescript-transformer/docs/usage/using-transformers.md

 $type = $missingSymbols->add(RoleEnum::class); // Will return {%RoleEnum::class%}
 ```

 The `add` method will return a token that can be used in your transformed type.
-It's the link we described above between the two types and will later be replaced by the actual type implementation.
+It's a link between the two types and will later be replaced by the actual type implementation.

 When no type was found (for example: because it wasn't converted to TypeScript) the type will default to TypeScript's `any` type.

-But in this specific example, the package will produce the following output:
+In the end the package will produce the following output:

 ```tsx
 export type RoleEnum = 'guest' | 'admin';